AppMetrics/Docs.DocFx/getting-started/fundamentals/organizing-metrics.md

 [!code-csharp[Main](../../src/samples/AppMetrics.Startup.CodeSnippets/StartupWithAppMetricsOptionsEnvTags.cs?highlight=7,8,9,10,11,12,13)]

+## Metric Grouping

+Metrics can be assigned a group label when they are defined which applies to the context they are belong to.
+This allows the group to be reported as the same metric but tagged by the metric name.

+An example use case for grouping is recording an APIs response time per endpoint where a timer is recorded per endpoint but then reported as the same metric name tagged with by the endpoint.
+This allows us to more easily have a dynamic list of endpoints and their response times when visualising with Grafana for example.

+Metric Group names can be applied on all Metric Option types, although it is up to the reporter to apply the appropriate tagging as implemented in the [InfluxDB Reporter](../reporting/index.md#influxdb-reporter)

 ### Filtering in process by Tag Keys

 The [DefaultMetricsFilter](../../api/App.Metrics.DefaultMetricsFilter.html) can be used to filter Metrics by a Tag Keys.
 This would be useful if we only wanted to report on a particular Metrics Tags.